 Now that the plugin is installed, we can use it to create a sample application.

-Select Basic Gluon Application
+and select Basic Gluon Application

-Provide a name for the project, optionally choose a custom location to store the project and click Next.
+Provide a name for the project, optionally choose a custom location to store the project and click Next

 The plugin will generate a JavaFX application class.
 In the following step you can configure the name of the package and the name of the class that will be generated.
 Furthermore, the plugin will prepare the directory structure and necessary files for every selected platform.
-Click Finish to complete the creation of the Gluon project.
+Click Finish

 Please note, creating a Gluon project for the first time, might take a while to complete.
 This is because the gradle build process will initially download all the dependencies of the project.